komlasapaty/datastore-entity/README.md

     active = DSEntityValue(1)
     date_created = DSEntityValue(datetime.datetime.utcnow()) #from datetime module

-    #specify the entity kind name.
+    #specify the name of the entity kind.
 This is REQUIRED
     __kind__ = "User"

     #optionally add properties to exclude from datastore indexes here